Solo Travel in Eswatini

 If you have 3 weeks join their Kruger, Coast and Cape tour on an overland camping trip over 22 days, capturing some of the region’s best places.
 Read our Intrepid Travel Reviews

 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.

 Mataspha airport is 15 minutes outside of Manzini (the airport has Wifi!).
 A taxi will cost less than £5 to Manzini or approx £15 to Mbabane.
 Local buses run into Mbabane and Manzini and are cheaper.

 How long do I need?

-Ten days to see Mlilwane, Mantenga, Hawane, Malolotja, Shewula and Ndlovu.
+When you solo travel in Eswatini, plan at least 10 days to see Mlilwane, Mantenga, Hawane, Malolotja, Shewula and Ndlovu.